hectorbarquero/portfolio/docs/README.md

-# README.md
-Learn about the websites commitment to privacy and accessibility here.
-You can also find a map of the folder structure.

 # Folder structure
-Project  contains 16 directories, 54 files.
+Project  contains 16 directories, 48 files.

 + assets contains: project assets, including sass, css, icons, and images.

 + docs contains: license, and README.
-For supporting project documentation, check GitHub through the tools links on the project site.
+For supporting tools docs, check the site and go to the affiliated GH link.

 + home contains: main root of site.
-Contains .html files for about, tools, and welcome -- the main three navigation options of the site. index.html is served up first, with a welcome screen, which serves as a way to load resources in advance.
+Contains .html files for about, tools, and welcome -- the main three navigation options of the site. index.html is served up first with a welcome screen, which serves as a way to hydrate resources in advance.

-+ **NEW** Assets now has a folder called *software*.
-This folder has my tools that I've authored to host on my site.
++ **NEW** You can preview this website by checking the live link in my About section on GitHub ---->

         .
         ├── assets